edm00se/AD113-Speed-Up-Your-Apps-with-Nginx-and-PageSpeed/ReadMe.md

 ### License

-As is my norm for my blog and my GitHub repositories, the work contained herein is licensed under a <a href="//creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>.
+As is my norm for my blog and my GitHub repositories, the work contained herein is licensed under <a href="http://choosealicense.com/licenses/mit">the MIT License (MIT)</a>.
 You may use, alter, and redistribute the code herein (with citation), while expecting no warranty for its use.